YannDubs/Neural-Process-Family/README.md

 ## Examples

-Check the [webiste](https://yanndubs.github.io/Neural-Process-Family/text/Intro.html) for many plots and the code to produce them.
+Check the [website](https://yanndubs.github.io/Neural-Process-Family/text/Intro.html) for many plots and the code to produce them.
 Here is a teaser:

 Sample functions from the predictive distribution of ConvLNPs (blue) and the oracle GP (green) with periodic and noisy Matern kernels:

 ![Samples from ConvLNP trained on GPs](jupyter/gifs/ConvLNP_norbf_gp_extrap.gif)

-Increasing the resolution of $16 \times 16$ CelebA to $128 \times 128$ with a ConvCNP.:
+Increasing the resolution of 16x16 CelebA to 128x128 with a ConvCNP.:

 ![Increasing image resolution with ConvCNP](jupyter/images/ConvCNP_superes.png)